Ben McAdoo: Early career

+Ben spent his time at Homer Center in Homer City PA.
+He was a leading tight end and then went on to be a coach.
 While attending Indiana University of Pennsylvania (IUP), McAdoo began working as an assistant high school coach in his sophomore year of college.
 He returned to his alma mater Homer-Center to be an assistant coach for the 1996 and 1997 seasons, then he was an assistant at Indiana Area High School from 1998 to 1999.
 McAdoo graduated from IUP summa cum laude in health and physical education.

 He then became a graduate assistant for the Michigan State Spartans football team under head coach Bobby Williams while pursuing a master's degree in kinesiology at Michigan State University.
 In the 2001 season, McAdoo earned his first collegiate coaching position as a graduate assistant for special teams and offense.

 McAdoo was the offensive line and tight ends coach at Fairfield University for the 2002 season, in what would be the final season for the Fairfield Stags football team.
 In 2003, McAdoo became a graduate assistant at the University of Pittsburgh under head coach Walt Harris and helped the team in the 2003 Continental Tire Bowl.

 After initially accepting an assistant coach position at Akron, McAdoo resigned to become offensive quality control coach for the New Orleans Saints in 2004 under head coach Jim Haslett.
 McAdoo interviewed with offensive coordinator Mike McCarthy.

 McAdoo coached tight ends and offensive tackles at Stanford for the 2005 spring camp, then resigned to be assistant offensive line and quality control coach for the San Francisco 49ers, reuniting with Mike McCarthy.
 In 2006, McCarthy became head coach for the Green Bay Packers and added McAdoo to his staff as tight ends coach.
 McAdoo coached tight ends for the Packers until the 2011 season, and then coached quarterbacks from 2012 to 2013.
 McAdoo was a member of the coaching staff of the 2010 Packers team that won Super Bowl XLV.